Diversity in the Hiring Process Leads to a More Inclusive Environment at Your Fitness Business

 In addition to setting an initial goal of diversity in the hiring process, follow through with strategies to promote diverse candidates into management positions.
 Provide mentors for those interested in taking on additional responsibilities and encourage employees to increase their knowledge or specialize in a specific area with continued education.
 To make your business equitable for all, be transparent with how employees advance from the start.

-By reviewing your current hiring practices and making EDI a focal point of your recruitment and hiring strategies, you can grow a team that better understands and represents your community.
+By reviewing your current hiring practices and making DEIB a focal point of your recruitment and hiring strategies, you can grow a team that better understands and represents your community.
 When employees recognize that their differences are embraced, their confidence and engagement are elevated to benefit your entire fitness business.